JinalkaHerath/Flight_Controller-STM32/README.md

 4. Build and flash to target

 ## Usage
-See full documentation in docs/Flight_Controller_report.docx
+See full documentation in Flight_Controller_report.docx